lorrainescanlon/scramble-ed/README.md

 ## UX
-This website is aimed at people who have an interest in quizzes pop music.
+This appliaction is aimed at people who have an interest in word games and pop music.
 It aims to appeal to people of all ages as users can easily interact with the content and navigation is led by the application.